DSAISummerCamp/dscamp_public/NLP 2/Essay_Writing/readme.md

 ### Activities

 1. Select a topic from the available list of topics or choose your any topic.
-2. Train the AI model using the data from text.
+2. Fine-tune the AI model using the data from text.
 3. Run the model and use help from AI to complete a meaning essay on the topic.